baloise-incubator/ms-teams-connector/README.md

 |PROPERTY_RETRY_PAUSE|60|Defines the pause time between PROPERTY_RETRIES in seconds.
 Accepts any positive integer > 0.|
 |PROPERTY_WEBHOOK_URI|none|The URI to your webhook.
 Required property provided either as String or URI.|

+### System Environment
+In case you need to connect via a proxy URL, you can specify a system environment variable named ``https_proxy``.